 How to get to the Gürtel

 The right part of the Gürtel is marked on the map below, with events going on at venues across that zone.

 Subway: Josefstädter Straße station sits in the middle of the Gürtel Nightwalk area, and the ends are marked by two other stations: Alser Straße and Thaliastraße.
 All are on the U6 line (the “Stadtbahn” that follows the course of the Gürtel for much of its route).

 Incidentally, the first two stations mentioned still have the original buildings designed by Otto Wagner.

 Tram: if you’re coming from the centre, just jump on a tram to the Gürtel with your public transport ticket.
 Take the 43 from Schottentor to Alser Straße, the 44 from Schottentor to Hernalser Gürtel, the 2 from along the Ring to Josefstädter Straße, or the 46 from Ring/Volkstheater to Thaliastraße.

-Address: On the Gürtel between Alser Straße and Thaliastraße (in the 16th and 17th district)
+Address: On the Gürtel between Alser Straße and Thaliastraße (in the 16th and 17th districts)